scylladb/scylladb/docs/operating-scylla/procedures/cluster-management/repair-based-node-operation.rst

 In particular, a failed node operation can resume from the point it stopped - without sending data that has already been synced, which is a significant time-saver when adding or removing large nodes.
-In addition, with RBNO enabled, you don't need to run repair befor or after node operations, such as replace or removenode.
+In addition, with RBNO enabled, you don't need to run repair before or after node operations, such as replace or removenode.

 RBNO is enabled for the following node operations: